sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 ---

 ### Run the App
-Once your `.env` file is set up, to start the app follow the instructions below:
+Once your `.env` file is set up, start the app by following the instructions below:
 1. Create and activate virtual environment:
    ```sh
    # MAC/LINUX